vantage6/vantage6-workshop/episodes/2-understanding-v6.md

 We identified a number of areas where we want to improve and extend vantage6 in order to achieve this goal:

 ## Policies
-Currently vantage6 lets you set several policies, such as the organizations that are allowed to participate in a collaboration, the algorithms that are allowed to run on the nodes, and the data that is allowed to be used in a collaboration.
+Currently, vantage6 lets you set several policies, such as the organizations that are allowed to participate in a collaboration, the algorithms that are allowed to run on the nodes, and the data that is allowed to be used in a collaboration.
 We want to extend this to a more generic policy framework in which any aspect of the vantage6 platform can be controlled by policies.
 This will maximize the flexibility of the platform and make it easier to adapt to new use cases.

-For example it would be possible:
+For example, it would be possible:

 * Define the version of vantage6 that is allowed to be used in a collaboration
 * Which users is allowed to run a certain algorithm
 * Which algorithms are allowed in a collaboration/study
-* Define privacy gaurds at algorithm level
+* Define privacy guards at algorithm level

 In order to avoid that policies need to be set manually at the nodes, we envision a distributed policy system (possibly using Blocakchain) in which policies are distributed to the nodes by the server.